Offset-based pagination

 By default, fetchMore

-, so we only need to pass the variable that is changing: the offset
+, so we only need to pass the variable that's changing: offset

 .
-Once the new data is returned from the server, it will be automatically merged with any existing Query.feed
+When new data is returned from the server, it's automatically merged with any existing Query.feed

 to rerender with the expanded list of data.

-usage assumes you want your component to receive the entire available list each time it renders, containing data from all pages received so far.
+) every time it renders, which includes data from all pages received so far.
 This is a non-paginated read

 function.